dr-jam/GameplayProgramming/README.md

 ## Materials

-Unity version 2020.3.32f1 Long Term Support release.
-Download it directly [here](https://unity3d.com/unity/qa/lts-releases?version=2020.3) or get it with Unity Hub putting the following URI in your browser:
+Unity version 2020.2.13.
+Download it directly [here](https://unity.com/releases/editor/whats-new/2022.2.13#release-notes) or get it with Unity Hub putting the following URI in your browser:
-unityhub://2020.3.32f1/12f8b0834f07
+unityhub://2022.2.13f1/5f5de2657605
 You can download Unity Hub [here](https://unity3d.com/get-unity/download).

+Notes: we will be switching to the 2022 Long Term Support release when it is available.
+I should be virtually identical to 2022.2.13.

 ## Grading and Assessment